Similarity surfaces, connections, and the measurable Riemann mapping theorem: Polygons

-\begin{remark} It is easy to get confused and believe that the monodromy would be the inverse of this function.
-If we scale an rotate the different sectors to attach them successively, we get a big sector (living in the universal cover of $\C^*$ if $\theta>2\pi$) of which there remains only one pair of sides to glue together by some similitude.
-Call them ``before'' and after so that what we successively meet in the anticlockwise order is ``before'', sector, ``after''.
-Then the monodromy is the similitude that sends ``before'' to ``after'', not the other way round. \end{remark} \Cref{fig:gluex1} illustrates an example and also illustrates the construction of a Riemann chart that we now explain.
-Map each sector to a horizontal band, infinite on the left, by a branch of $z\mapsto\log(z-v)$.
+\Cref{fig:gluex1} illustrates an example and also illustrates the construction of a Riemann chart that we now explain.
+Map each sector to a horizontal band, infinite on the left, by a branch of $z\mapsto w=\log(z-v)$.
 The gluing map from a band to its successor is then a translation.
-Let us move them around in $\C$ and stack them according to these gluings.
-We obtain a band $B$ of height $\theta$, on which the last gluing goes from the top line to the bottom line and is the translation by the complex vector $u=\log(\lambda) +i\theta$.
-Now, for a well-chosen complex number $\alpha$, the similarity $z\mapsto \alpha z$ send this vector to $2\pi i$ and the band to a band that is not necessarily horizontal any more, yet is still infinite on the left, and whose two sides are glued by the translation by $2\pi i$.
-A uniformizing map for this quotient is just the exponential map $\exp$ from $\alpha B$ to a neighborhood $U$ of $0$ in $\C^*$.
+Let us translate them around in $\C$ and stack them according to these gluings.
+We obtain a band $B$ of height $\theta$, on which the only remaining gluing goes from the top line to the bottom line and is the translation by the complex vector $-u$ where $u=\log(\lambda) +i\theta$ has positive imaginary part.
+Now, for a well-chosen complex number $\alpha$, the similarity $w\mapsto \alpha w$ send the vector $u$ to $2\pi i$ and the band to a band that is not necessarily horizontal any more, yet is still infinite on the left, and whose two sides are glued by the translation by $-2\pi i$ from top to bottom.
+A uniformizing map for this quotient is just the exponential map $\exp$ from $\alpha B$ to a neighbourhood $U$ of $0$ in $\C^*$.
 (If we would have sent $u$ to $-2\pi i$ instead of $2\pi i$, the band would be infinite towards the right, and its exponential would be a neighbourhood of infinity.)
 Adding $\{0\}$ to $U$ we get an analytic chart near the vertex $p$.
 We have turned $\cal S$ into a compact Riemann surface.\footnote{Or a finite union thereof, see \cref{foo:bar}.}